-NSAIDs, including ketorolac tromethamine, can cause serious skin adverse events such as exfoliative dermatitis.
-Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
-These serious events may occur without warning.
-Patients should be informed about the signs and symptoms of serious skin manifestations and use of the drug should be discontinued at the first appearance of skin rash or any other sign of hypersensitivity.
+NSAIDs, including ketorolac tromethamine, can cause serious skin adverse events such as exfoliative dermatitis, Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
+These serious events may occur withou be discontinued at the first appearance of skin rash or any other sign of hypersensitivity.